GluuFederation/docs-de-prod/docs/source/operation/vault.md

 ## Overview

-This operational guide is for a Gluu Server DE deployment that uses `vault` as the `GLUU_SECRET_ADAPTER` backend.
+This operational guide is for a Gluu Server deployment that uses `vault` as the `GLUU_SECRET_ADAPTER` backend.
 If using a Kubernetes deployment, this guide is optional.

 ## Choosing a Storage Backend